Di-Ca-N/active_dataclasses/README.md

 ## Limitations

 - Due to use of dataclasses, their limitations will be applied to your models too.
-One example is that you cannot define fields with default values after required fields.
+One example is that you cannot define required fields after fields with default values.
 - Only equality comparisons can be used on filters at this moment.
 (Work in Progress!)

 ## Testing